This Chicken Stir Fry with Oyster Sauce brings the marvelous flavors of Chinese take out into your kitchen and is totally customizable!

 - 1/4 teaspoon ground black pepper

 - 2 teaspoons minced ginger

 - 1 tablespoon cornstarch mixed with 2 tablespoons water

 - Toss chicken with soy and sherry and set aside.

 - Meanwhile heat some salted water in a large saucepan.
 Blanch and hard vegetables (like carrots, broccoli) till softened slightly.
 Remove from water and set aside.

 - Prepare sauce by combining all ingredients.
 Set aside.

-- Heat one tablespoon of the oil in large saute pan or wok.
+- Heat one tablespoon of the vegetable oil in large saute pan or wok.
 Cook half the meat, remove to serving dish.
 Add another tablespoon of oil and cook the rest of the chicken.
 Remove.

 - Add the last tablespoon of oil and add the garlic and ginger, then add the soft vegetables, and stir fry till tender crisp.
 Add blanched vegetables and chicken.
 Add sauce and stir to coat all pieces.
 Add the cornstarch mixture and cook till juices thicken.
 Serve with steamed rice.